bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 The first item in that list is perhaps the biggest obstacle for other software projects, as it’s a product of social conditioning: people just don’t ever expect to pay for software.
 Opportunities to charge users fees in the natural flow of an application are exceedingly rare.

 In my opinion, this is partly because developers have been too generous over the years.
 Consumers don’t think twice about paying for food in a restaurant or buying goods in a store.
-Yet we balk at paying a one-time 1 USD fee for an app that we expect to work perfectly for the rest of time.
+Yet they'll balk at paying a one-time 1 USD fee for an app that we expect to work perfectly for the rest of time.

 Over time, many developers have just resorted to giving their software away for free for the attention, resume boost, and other ancillary benefits.
 The situation is even worse in the open-source world, such that many people now act as if “open-source” means “it magically appeared out of nowhere” and are often disgusted with requests to support software they appreciate.
 Ask me how I know.